 A (1): Teams are allowed to register a maximum of twenty-five (25) players at one time to their roster.

 A (2): Teams are allowed to have 20 players appear on a game sheet.

 Q: How many guest players can a team have?

 A: Teams may have up to four guest players.
-No more than two of these players may be called up from Minor teams with a minimum age of 16 years old.
-Please see your rules and regulations for specific guest player eligibility based on your division.
+No more than two of these players may be called up from Calgary Minor Soccer Association (CMSA) teams with a minimum age of 16 years old.
+Please see the CWSA Rules and Regulations for specific guest player eligibility based on your division.

 Q: How do I remove a player from a game sheet?